 In the past, the GED test was not available online and could only be taken on a computer at a physical test center with an on-site proctor that monitors all test takers.
 Due to the Coronavirus pandemic, we now have an online testing option for eligible students in participating states.
 You may qualify to test online based on several requirements including what state you live in, if you scored green on GED Ready or whether testing centers are opened.

-This pilot program is being rolled out in phases.
-During the first phase, students in the following categories will receive an email inviting them to sign up to test online:
+We launched online testing in May 2020 as a pilot program, which was rolled out in phases.
+During the first phase, students in the following categories received an email inviting them to sign up to test online:

 - In-person test appointments have been cancelled